KABUKI GLOSSARY (H~J)

 Hikae Yagura

 Literally the "substitute drum tower".
 A substitute theater in Edo.
 A licensed theater in financial troubles or going bankrupt had the right to transfer the right of Kabuki performances to another theater.
-Each major theater has its own hikae yagura: Moritaza/Kawarazakiza, Ichimuraza/Kiriza and Nakamuraza/Miyakoza (the Tamagawaza was also another possible hikae yagura).
+Each major theater has its own hikae yagura: Moritaza/Kawarasakiza, Ichimuraza/Kiriza and Nakamuraza/Miyakoza (the Tamagawaza was also another possible hikae yagura).
 The three major licensed theaters (Edo Sanza) were also called hon yagura ("main drum tower") to distinguish them from the hikae yagura.
 This system was authorized by the Shogunate in 1734 and lasted up to the beginning of Meiji.

 In Japanese: 控櫓